African Masks in Art: A Black Artist’s Pen & Ink Tribute

 African Masks in Art — A Conversation That Is Long Overdue

-My pen and ink work is, in part, a correction of that record.
+So my pen and ink work is, in part, a correction of that record — a small attempt to set the story straight.

 African Mask Art Print - Tribal Pen Ink Drawing